Prabha3021/File-Explorer-Application/README.md

 In this C++ FileExplorer class is a well-structured example of a basic file management system, but there are a few areas where improvements and bug fixes could be beneficial.
 Here’s a bug tracker process, improvement suggestions, and corrections for the code provided
 B**ug Tracker Process**
 1.	**Initial Testing:**
-o	Test all commands (list, cd, copy, move, delete, create, search, chmod) with various inputs. o	Verify command parsing and file operations in different scenarios (e.g., non-existent files, invalid paths).
+	Test all commands (list, cd, copy, move, delete, create, search, chmod) with various inputs.
+	Verify command parsing and file operations in different scenarios (e.g., non-existent files, invalid paths).
 2.	**Issue Identification:**
-o	Document any errors or unexpected behavior. o	Record specific input that causes issues.
+	Document any errors or unexpected behavior.
+	Record specific input that causes issues.
 1.	**Issue Analysis:**
-o	Analyze the root cause of each issue. o	Determine if issues are related to command parsing, file operations, or system calls.
+	Analyze the root cause of each issue.
+	Determine if issues are related to command parsing, file operations, or system calls.
 2.	**Fix Implementation:**
-o	Apply fixes based on the analysis. o	Modify code to handle edge cases and errors effectively.
+	Apply fixes based on the analysis.
+	Modify code to handle edge cases and errors effectively.
 3.	**Regression Testing:**
-o	Re-run tests to ensure fixes don’t introduce new issues. o	Validate that all commands work as expected after changes.
+	Re-run tests to ensure fixes don’t introduce new issues.
+	Validate that all commands work as expected after changes.
 4.	**Documentation:**
-o	Update code comments and documentation to reflect changes. o	Provide clear instructions for using the tool and known limitations.
+	Update code comments and documentation to reflect changes.
+	Provide clear instructions for using the tool and known limitations.
 **Improvements Before and After**
 **Before Improvements**
 1.	**Command Parsing:**
-o	Command parsing does not handle multiple spaces or quotes well.
+	Command parsing does not handle multiple spaces or quotes well.
 2.	**Error Handling:**
-o	Some error messages are generic; more specific messages could help debugging.
+	Some error messages are generic; more specific messages could help debugging.
 3.	**Functionality:**
-o	The searchFiles function may not handle large directories efficiently. o	The chmod function assumes that the mode is always provided in octal format and does not validate the mode.
+	The searchFiles function may not handle large directories efficiently.
+	The chmod function assumes that the mode is always provided in octal format and does not validate the mode.
 4.**Edge Cases:**
-o	The code doesn’t check if files or directories exist before performing operations. o	The createFile function overwrites existing files without warning.
+	The code doesn’t check if files or directories exist before performing operations.
+	The createFile function overwrites existing files without warning.
 **After Improvements**
-1.	**Enhanced Command Parsing:** o	Improve command parsing to handle edge cases and validate inputs.
+1.	**Enhanced Command Parsing:**
+	Improve command parsing to handle edge cases and validate inputs.
-2.	**Improved Error Handling:** o	Add more descriptive error messages and handle specific error codes.
+2.	**Improved Error Handling:**
+	Add more descriptive error messages and handle specific error codes.
 3.	**Enhanced Functionality:**
-o	Improve the efficiency of the searchFiles function for large directories. o	Validate file existence before performing operations.
+	Improve the efficiency of the searchFiles function for large directories.
+	Validate file existence before performing operations.
 4.	**Handle Edge Cases:**
-o	Add checks for file and directory existence. o	Avoid overwriting existing files in createFile without a warning.
+	Add checks for file and directory existence.
+	Avoid overwriting existing files in createFile without a warning.
 **Code Issues and Corrections**
-1.	**issue with parseCommand Method:** o	parseCommand might produce an incorrect number of tokens, especially if there are multiple spaces between tokens.
+1.	**issue with parseCommand Method:** parseCommand might produce an incorrect number of tokens, especially if there are multiple spaces between tokens.
 **Handling chmod Input:**
-•	Ensure that the mode is valid and handle invalid inputs.
+	Ensure that the mode is valid and handle invalid inputs.
 **createFile Overwrite Warning:**
-•	Add a check to avoid overwriting existing files without user confirmation **Search Efficiency:**
+	Add a check to avoid overwriting existing files without user confirmation **Search Efficiency:**
-•	Consider improving search efficiency for large directories, e.g., by limiting recursion depth or using multi-threading.
+	Consider improving search efficiency for large directories, e.g., by limiting recursion depth or using multi-threading.
 **Summary**
 •	Bug Tracker Process: Identify, analyze, fix, test, and document bugs.
 •	Improvements: Better command parsing, error handling, and functionality.